 In simple terms, the brand will always mean the perceived emotional image corporate in its wholeness.
 We can consider identity as the visualization aspect that cuts a section of pie in the entire brand – it is just part of the brand in its wholeness.
 A logo is a common thing that probably everyone knows.
 A logo can always be a personal one, a company one, or a business logo.
 It is a crucial entity that helps identify a business or an organization in its simplest form.
 On most occasions, logos occur as icons or some given unique marks.
-Each element in a logo may hold some shared meaning.
+When you create a logo, each element in a logo may hold some shared meaning.

 Let’s dive deeper and gain an inner understanding of the three dimensions crucial for a web developers, designers, or any other expert related to a business organization.

 Branding is a crucial area to discuss, and there are thousands and thousands of books written to address the same.
 In the layman’s language, a brand would mean a service, product, or organization with some specific personality shaped through the entirety of the customer’s perception of the same.
 Therefore, for any given brand, customers associated with the same brand have their perceptions that help shape the brand and, thus, distinguish it from the rest.
 Therefore, it is undeniably true that there is no association between a designer making a brand.
 Consequently, it is crucial to understand that designers do not make brands.
 Instead, the customers are the only people associated with making a brand distinguishable and unique.
 However, designers also have a role in generating the foundation of any given brand.
 They can also provide a proper path or perception of the brand at the start.